ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 You can create multiple dedicated hosts.
 To reserve a dedicated host, complete the following steps:
 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select a workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        All your existing dedicated hosts that you have created are shown.
+        Here, you can see all existing dedicated hosts.
 4. Click **Reserve host**.
 5. Select the **Dedicated host group** from the available list of host groups already created.
-        Click **Create new** if when no dedicated host available.
+        Click **Create new** when no dedicated host is available.
-6. Enter your **Host name** and select from the available **Machine type**.
+6. Enter your **Host name** and select **Machine type** from the drop-down list.

-        Dedicated hosts cannot be reserved into host groups for which the current workspace has secondary access.
+        Dedicated hosts cannot be reserved into host groups in which the current workspace has secondary access.
         {: note}

 7. Click **Finish** and view the summary of estimated cost.
 8. Click **Create**.

-You can select a dedicated host to access the host details.
-Further, you can create and manage virtual server instances, create a shared processor pool, or release the dedicated host.
+You can click into a dedicated host to access its details, create and manage virtual server instances, created shared processor pools, or release the host.
 {: important}

 ### Deploying a virtual server in a dedicated host